Have a question about the registration process?

 Group program make-ups due to teacher absence or weather cancellation will be given during the designated make-up week.

-Please consult the Powers’ academic calendar online for holidays and vacation weeks during the year.
-Weather cancellations will be communicated by email and listed on the Powers’ website homepage.
-Please note that Powers Music School does not follow the cancelation or vacation dates of any one school system.
+Please consult the Powers’ academic calendar for holidays and vacation weeks during the year.
+Weather cancellations will be communicated by email and/or text and listed on the Powers’ website homepage.
+Please note that Powers Music School does not follow the cancellation or vacation dates of any one school system.

 Photo, Audio, and Video Permission

 By registering for instruction through Powers, you consent that photographs, audio, and video taken of students during any Powers sponsored activity, including classes, lessons and performances, whether in person or online, may be used for publication and marketing purposes, unless a written request to opt out is submitted at the time of registration.
 Additionally, faculty may make video or audio recordings during classes, lessons, and performances, whether in person or online, for pedagogical reasons.
 Student recording of lessons with a recording device is permitted with the consent of the instructor.